gregmeyer/minimum-viable-specification/MinimumViableSpec.md

 What you need to do to get to done.

+**How long should it take me to fill this out?**

+You should be able to fill out the key points of a Minimum Viable Specification in 15 minutes.

 **What version of this document am I looking at?**

 v1.0, last updated 6/4/2016